-More than 50 people took to the streets in west Dayton to call for peace Nov.
-10 after a 5-year-old was shot while sitting his living room and later died.
+More than 50 people took to the streets in northwest Dayton to call for peace Nov.
+10 after a 5-year-old was shot while sitting in his living room and later died.

 Sisters of the Precious Blood Jeanette (M. Paul Agnes) Buehler, Pat (Terence) Will, Judy Niday, and Ceil (Ellen Mary) Taphorn joined area residents, police officers and community leaders in a memorial walk for Maleki Parker.
-The toddler was sitting in his home on Nov.
+The toddler was in his home on Nov.
 7 when a bullet from a drive-by shooting entered the house and hit him.
-He died on Nov.
-9.
+He died two days later.

 Chanting “Don’t shoot, we want to grow up,” and other slogans, the marchers walked past the Parker’s home and around the block.
 The Sisters held hands and prayed during the walk.